ImAMLazy/RavenDB/README.md

 You will be on RavenDB GUI main page.

 ## Usage
-RavenDB use own SQL-like query language named RQL (Raven Query Language) In RavenDB all documents grouped by collections
+RavenDB use own SQL-like query language named RQL (Raven Query Language).

+In RavenDB all documents can be grouped by collections

 #### CREATE
 ("Patch" field)